Bio

 Fast forward to my time in undergrad.
 My interest in 3D waned as I began to explore all that goes into making great software.
 Great software, the kind that people are delighted to use, is the confluence of art, design, programming, psychology, and a number of other fields.
 I joke now that good software is often underwhelming to experience.
 It just works.
 Yet, the reason it just works is because it's been designed for the right job.
 It has few bugs.
 It's easy to navigate.
 In pursuit of the ability to make this kind of software, software that made people's lives better, I drifted away from pursuing a career in 3D.

-After undergrad, my passion to build to tools that helped people lead me to grad school at Simon Fraser University where I had the privilege of being part of a program whose mission is to explore the intersection of art and technology.
+After undergrad, my passion to build to tools that helped people lead me to grad school at Simon Fraser University's School of Interactive Arts and Technology, where I had the privilege of being part of a program whose mission is to explore the intersection of art and technology.
 I joined a research group developing a tool for exploring large collections of documents and was exposed to the fields of visual analytics and computational design.
 On the surface, it seems that visual analytics and computational design couldn't be more different.
 One is about data, visualizations, stats, and perception.
 The other is about form, structure, and physical spaces.
 What I discovered is, though their activities differ, underlying both is the same type of thinking.
 It's human problem solving supported by computation.

 One aspect of problem solving is the need to explore alternatives.
 A designer might explore alternative user interface designs whereas an architect might explore different ways to utilize the land where the building they've been commissioned is to sit.
-Exploring alternatives is fundamental to human problem solving and can be quite laborious since most software does not make exploration a first-class activity.
+Exploring alternatives is fundamental to human problem solving and can be quite laborious since most software does not make the generation or exploration of alternatives a first-class activity.
 Designers have to manually build and manage each variation.

 Ever since my days watching the special features of animation films, I've always wanted to work at a company that had a great atmosphere, one that valued arts and technology working together.

-While I was in graduate school, I saw an opportunity to do this.
+While I was in graduate school, I saw an opportunity to not just work at one, but to build one.
 One of the issues many researchers face is that their prototypes are often far harder to develop then, in my opinion, they should be.
-I believe one of the issues for this challenge is that grad students often have too much to do and are not experienced as software developers.
+I believe one of the issues for this challenge is that grad students often have too much to do and are often not experienced as software developers.
 The result is prototypes that don't demonstrate an idea as well as they could, which in turn hurts the ability to run studies and write papers.
 Papers are the lifeblood of a researcher's career.
 Without a solid publishing record, a researcher's funding dries up.

 Unfortunately, Loam faced a problem that I didn't realize at the outset.
 Unless a researcher is highly successful, one of the few receiving the largest grants, they cannot afford to work with an agency.
 While their research benefits from having skilled designers and programmers involved, they simply don't have the funds to pay an agency what the agency needs to charge to remain afloat.
 This is why researchers turn to grad students for the majority of the software development and design work.
 Grad students are nearly free in contrast.
 As a business, it's hard to compete with a nearly free workforce, even if they are less equipped to do the job.